ninjinskii/denorm/README.md

 ## Query the database
 If you're building a REST api, take a look at the dedicated section below.
-To do basic queries you can use annoatations shorthands:
+To do basic queries you can use annotations shorthands:

 ### Shorthands
 Shorthands allows you to make the base CRUD queries as easy as an annotation.
 All shorthands will ask you for a table name as first parameter.
 Some of them can take an optionnal where parameter, which can only check single or multiple fields equality.
-For more complex queries, use @Query described below.
+For more complex queries, use `@Query` described below.

+> For the sake of brevity, Dao class is not represented in the next examples.
+But remember that shorthands decorator needs to be called inside a Dao.

 #### SELECT